Plumsail/orgchart-docs/source/general/licensing-details.rst

 Licensing details
 ===============

+.. contents:: Contents
+   :local:
+   :depth: 1

-Licensing for SharePoint Online in Office 365
+SharePoint Online in Office 365
 ---------------------------------------------

 By purchasing Org Chart for Office 365 you get a subscription.